1. Home

 The OTC market accounted for 55 tones of global demand.
 According to the WGC, this reflects the continued interest of institutions and family offices.

-However, demand for gold jewelry was weak due to price factors.
+However, demand for gold jewellery was weak due to price factors.
 Demand in this segment was 19% lower in the third quarter than in the same period last year.
-The purely seasonal increase in demand for gold jewelry in India and China does not change the year-on-year comparison.
+The purely seasonal increase in demand for gold jewellery in India and China does not change the year-on-year comparison.

 Gold supply is inelastic, and exploration is increasing